 On-Site SEO: Looks at current content and keywords usage, the relevancy and difficulty of keywords in the business context, competitor landscape as well as the history of the site.
 It usually develops into a better content and keyword strategy and provides the bare bones of SEO guidelines for writers and content uploaders.

 We also explore keyword research from GSC (Search Console) and a sample of new keyword research.
-Additionally, we look at user experience (UX) content improvements, the relevance of content and use of keywords.
-Competitors sample data and analysis is also usually harvested and included within initial SEO audit and the ongoing strategy.
+Additionally, we look at user experience (UX) content improvements, the relevance of content and the use of keywords.
+Competitors sample data and analysis is also usually harvested and included within the initial SEO audit and the ongoing strategy.

 Common on-site SEO issues and opportunities